Kingdageek/TetMeshF90/README.md

 Fortran mesh Library, based on the Hierarchical Array-based Half-facet Data Structure by X. Zhao et al, for representation and multilevel refinement of 3D tetrahedral meshes.

-This library was developed as part of my thesis for an M.Sc. in Material Science & Engineering at the University of Kiel titled _Testing and Extension of Multigrid Finite Element Method (FEM) Code: Implementation of volume meshing with tetrahedrons and mesh refinement_, as such, it's still experimental software.
+This library was developed as part of my thesis for an M.Sc. in Material Science & Engineering at the University of Kiel titled _Testing and Extension of Multigrid Finite Element Method (FEM) Code: Implementation of volume meshing with tetrahedrons and mesh refinement_.
+As such, it's still experimental software.
 You can read the thesis here: [https://drive.google.com/file/d/1QCmXw6_mXAnN-ntSbp22KcJz1R90CftN/view?usp=sharing].
 You have to read at least chapter 3 on Methodology.
 The underlying mesh data structure is based on the work published in these two papers:

 - V. Dyedov, N. Ray, D. Einstein, and X. Jiao, “AHF : Array-based half-facet data structures for mixed-dimensional and non- manifold meshes .
 AHF : Array-based Half-Facet Data Structure for Mixed-Dimensional and Non-manifold Meshes,” no. May 2014, 2013.